Justin-Randall/lochash/README.md

 ## Design

 The underlying design is elegantly simple.
 Coordinates are first quantized to fixed-point integers.
-The quantization is opinionated and requires a power of 2 step (1, 2, 4, 8, 16, 32, 64 ...) to utilize shift operations to use a single CPU cycle rather than 29 or more instructions for modulo/division operations.
+The quantization is opinionated and requires a power of 2 step (1, 2, 4, 8, 16, 32, 64 ...) to utilize shift operations, which use a single CPU cycle rather than 29 or more instructions for modulo/division operations.

 The storage algorighm utilizes an amortized-constant time unordered map for lookups, insertions and removals.
 It is optimized for reads and inserts.
 The implementation uses an std::unordered_map to allow for custom allocators (say, a stack allocation strategy to avoid slower heap and locking, if it all fits ... or a small-block allocator for fixed-size, etc.).